speleolinux/uisic/docs/fields_lexicon.md

 karst literature or hold discussions with karst researchers.
 Short URL: <https://nepis.epa.gov/Exe/ZyPURL.cgi?Dockey=10004TDR.txt>

-The document above has been converted to this HTML page.
-This is just an initial draft uploaded to enable myself others to find any issues.

 | Term Number | Term | Definition |
 | ----------- | ---- | ---------- |